yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/message-copy.md

 Namespace: microsoft.graph

-Copy a message to a folder within the user's mailbox.
+Copy a message to a folder.

 ## Permissions